 Lily of the valley is an aggressive plant and it can colonize ground cover and easily crowd the neighboring foliage.
 Consider planting Convallaria majaris in a plant container or flower beds with borders to control its aggressive spread.

-NOTE: Under favorable growing conditions Lily-of-the-valley plants multiply rapidly.
+NOTE: Under favorable growing conditions Lily of the valley plants multiply rapidly.
 This trait makes them a good choice for use as a ground cover.
-However, control condition when growing as a ground cover as the plant can become invasive.
+However, control conditions when growing as a ground cover as the plant can become invasive.

 Related Reading: Growing The Gazania Rigens Plant (aka Treasure Flower)

 Lily of the valley can be propagated by dividing the rhizomes.

 The plant should be divided in the fall when the leaves have died back.

 The items needed for propagating task include: